Tenney-Lapham Neighborhood Association's Website for Gorman and Company's Proposal on the Messner Site

 If veteran-led families do not rent any of the units that are income-capped at 30% Dane County Median Income, Gorman and Co. is planning to allow families on the homeless services consortium's priority list to rent those units regardless of veteran status.

 The usual TLNA process for evaluating development proposals is underway and a Steering Committee is meeting (details below).
 All neighbors are welcome to attend or give input via email to Alder Zellers or TLNA Development Chair Patrick Heck, As of July 31, 2018, the number of apartments stands at 59 with 9 being market rate.
-In September, the TLNA Steering Committee will be evaluating a proposal revision that keeps all parking aboveground resulting in a 6-story building.
+In September, the TLNA Steering Committee evaluated a proposal revision that keeps all parking aboveground resulting in a 6-story building.